Panther Village RA Position Description

 - Adjust outside involvement in clubs and organizations in line with the time requirements of the position.
 Outside involvement should be limited to 10 hours or less per week and discussed with the Residence Life Coordinator prior to making any commitments.

-- Avoid other employment unless prior approval by the Residence Life Coordinator is secured.
+- Avoid other employment unless prior approval by the Residence Life Coordinator is secured per the student employment policy.
 Outside employment should be limited to 10 hours or less per week, and discussed with the Residence Life Coordinator prior to making any commitments.
 Fewer hours may be approved if you are also involved in clubs and organizations.
+(RAs are not permitted to hold additional on-campus employment)

 DEPARTMENT OF RESIDENCE STAFF TEAM